Association on American Indian Affairs

 Safeguard Tribal Objects of Patrimony Act (STOP Act)

-On December 21, 2022, the Safeguard Tribal Objects of Patrimony Act was signed by President Biden and became federal law.
 The STOP Act prevents the export of Native cultural heritage to prevent these items from being exported and sold overseas.
 When our sensitive items cross the borders, we lose our power to return them home.
 The STOP Act further requires the exporter to prove they have rightful ownership of Native cultural heritage.

 This act prohibits the exportation of Native American cultural items and archaeological resources that were illegally obtained; provides for the return of such items, including voluntary returns; and establishes and increases related criminal penalties.